agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 }
 {% endhighlight %}

-First of all, you would need to create a `TF1` to hold your function with initial parameters and a `TH1` to hold your data (here we have randomised data generated from the model function).
-With the work done during the summer, you can now use data types different to double for your model functions, so let's use here `ROOT::Double_v`:
+First of all, you would need to create a `TF1` to hold your function with initial parameters and a `TH1` to hold your data ---here we have randomised data generated from the model function---.
+With the work done during the summer, you can now use data types other than `double` for your model functions, so let's use here `ROOT::Double_v`:

 {% highlight cpp %}
 // Create TF1 from model function and initialize the fit function